kbaynes/ng6-animate-slide-inout/README.md

 # ng6-animate-slide-inout
-Demonstrates how to animate a panel sliding in and out from the right side.
+Demonstrates how to animate a panel sliding in and out from the right side, using Angular 6 Animations.